sharpdigital/asFamous/README.md

 #### 0.1 Version notes

-- Compatible with famous 0.2.2 (You will need to replace `element.style.zIndex` to `element.style['z-index']` in Surface.js for correct depth handling firefox)
+- Compatible with famous 0.2.2 (You will need to replace `element.style.zIndex` to `element.style['z-index']` in Surface.js for correct depth handling in firefox)
-- Needs a lot of testing, specially according to the property settings order (there is a known malfunction with drag prop if the object hasn't benn added to the root structure before the property was set true) We are trying to make it as async as it's naturally in actionscript but the devil never sleeps.
-Use addChild() straight after a new object was created until the next stabil version.
+- Needs a lot of testing, specially according to the property settings order (there is a known malfunction with drag prop if the object hasn't been added to the root structure before the property was set true) We are trying to make it as async as it's naturally in actionscript but the devil never sleeps.
+Use addChild() straight after a new object was created until the next stable version.
 - coming soon: asShape with drawing functionalities like beginBitmapFill() and lineTo() based on canvas.

 # Docs